-Cognitive contact centers use artificial intelligence (AI) to create better customer experiences, improve operational efficiencies, and drive revenue.
+Cognitive contact centers use contact center AI technologies to create better customer experiences, improve operational efficiencies, and drive revenue.

 BY YASIM KOLATHAYIL